 She was right.
 Sharon made Patty stay home and rest on Wednesday and Thursday, and now she was concerned that the stress of the next eight hours would trigger more seizures, but she did not want to deny her daughter the chance to spend her last day with those she cared about and who cared about her.

-There was a long pause and then Patty softly said, “Why is this happening?
+There was a long pause and then Patty asked softly, “Why is this happening?
 I thought I was a good worker.
 I always did my best, but I guess that wasn’t enough.”
 Patty looked up at mom, “Did I do something wrong?”

 Sharon shook her head and did her best to control her emotions.
 “Of course not.
 You were an excellent employee.”